 All sanctions achieved are recorded within 20 working days of decision.

-Cases are closed on the system within one month of their conclusion, with all relevant fields completed.
+Cases are closed within one month of the conclusion of a case, with all relevant fields completed.

 A full closure report is attached, including a rationale and calculation of the fraud identified figure, in accordance with the NHS Counter Fraud Manual.